Royals vs. Angels Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .389 with a double, a home run, four walks and four RBI.
+- Witt Jr. has recorded a base hit in four straight games.
+During his last five outings he is batting .368 with a double, a home run, four walks and seven RBI.

 Witt Jr. Recent Games